canada-ca/Open_First_Whitepaper/2_Open_Standards.md

 The LAC guidelines also lists recommended formats for email, still images, audio, video, geospatial, computer aided design (CAD) and data sets.
 France's [Référentiel Général d'Interopérabilité](http://references.modernisation.gouv.fr/sites/default/files/Referentiel_General_Interoperabilite_V2.pdf), Québec's [Cadre Commun d'Interopérabilité du Gouvernement du Québec](http://www.tresor.gouv.qc.ca/fileadmin/PDF/ressources_informationnelles/architecture_entreprise_gouvernementale/AEG_3.1-CCIGQinteroperabilite.pdf) and the Canadian Heritage `Elements of a Technical Interoperability Framework` report (available on GCpedia) identify alot of the same open standards as recommended.

+The [GC Open Data Principles](http://open.canada.ca/en/open-data-principles) list "Use of Commonly Owned Standards" as a principle, with the intent that datasets released by the Government of Canada be in freely available file formats as often as possible.

 Public Services and Procurement Canada (PSPC) has been piloting the [Open Contracting Data Standard](http://standard.open-contracting.org/latest/en/) to demonstrate use of the standard by linking the phases of the procurement process using data from procurements conducted by PSPC on behalf of government departments and agencies. ([source](https://buyandsell.gc.ca/procurement-data/open-contracting-data-standard-pilot))

+#### UK
 The UK government is selecting a set of open standards for use in government technology.
 The aim is to apply these consistently across government bodies, making our services better for users.
 Open standards are selecte after a period of peer review and public comment through the [Standards Hub](https://github.com/alphagov/open-standards).
 The following are the endorsed [Open standards for government](https://www.gov.uk/government/publications/open-standards-for-government).
 - **Viewing government documents**: [HTML5](https://www.w3.org/TR/html5/), [Portable Document Format/Archival (PDF/A) 1](https://www.iso.org/standard/38920.html), [Portable Document Format/Archival (PDF/A) 2](https://www.iso.org/standard/50655.html)
 - **Sharing or collaborating with government documents**: [Open Document Format (ODF)](https://www.iso.org/standard/66363.html)